lgw2/lgw2.github.io/_teaching/csci132-fall-2022/lectures/lecture6.md

 * `switch`

 ### Files used in class
+See previous lecture for a `toString` example.
+We will also use the Project 1 starter code to look at examples of controlling the flow.

 ### Additional exercises
 * R-1.5 from book: Write a short Java method that takes an integer `n` and